Syed Abdul Kadir: Coaching career

 After retiring from competition, Kadir began coaching the national boxing team and served on Singapore Amateur Boxing Association (SABA) management committee.

 In 1985, the national team won several international medals, including its first Southeast Asian Games gold in 12 years.
 He was named Coach of the Year by the SNOC for that year, making him the second person after bowler Henry Tan to receive both the Sportsman and Coach of the Year honours.

 Kadir left SABA in 1998 but returned in 1989 when he was appointed as the chairman of the coaching committee of the Sea Games squad.

 In 2009, Kadir was elected as the president of SABA, having served in various capacities at the association over the past three decades - as national coach, honorary secretary and vice-president.

 Personal life

-Kadir studied in St Andrew's Primary School and Bartley Secondary School.
+Kadir studied in St Andrew's Junior School and Bartley Secondary School.

 Kadir married Zalia Jaffar, a receptionist for the Singapore Sports Council, in 1974.
 They have a son, Syed Muhammed Fahmy, who also became Singaporean boxing champion and a daughter Hanni.